A time-dependent scattering approach to core-level spectroscopies

-The main limiting factor in these calculations is that core hole spectroscopies such as RIXS involve intermediate processes that can only be accounted for by knowing explicitly all the eigenstates of the system, requiring a full diagonalization of the Hamiltonian.
-Very recently, Nocera {\it et al.} introduced a novel framework \cite{Nocera_2018_1} based on the dynamical density matrix renormalization group (dDMRG)\cite{re:NoceraPRE2016,Jeckelmann2002,Kuehner1999} aiming at extending the range of RIXS (and XAS) computations to systems beyond the reach of exact diagonalization (ED).
-Even though cluster sizes much bigger than ED were reached, the algorithm proposed in ref.~\onlinecite{Nocera_2018_1} requires a number of DMRG simulations scaling linearly in the size of the system, making the computation of the entire RIXS spectrum a difficult task for challenging Hamiltonians.
+The main limiting factor in these calculations is that core hole spectroscopies such as RIXS involve intermediate processes that can only be accounted for with an explicit knowledge of all the eigenstates of the system, requiring a full diagonalization of the Hamiltonian.
+Recently, Nocera {\it et al.} introduced a novel framework \cite{Nocera_2018_1} based on the dynamical density matrix renormalization group (dDMRG)\cite{re:NoceraPRE2016,Jeckelmann2002,Kuehner1999} aiming at extending the range of RIXS (and XAS) computations to systems beyond the reach of exact diagonalization.
+Even though cluster sizes much bigger than ED were reached, the algorithm proposed in Ref.~\cite{Nocera_2018_1} requires a number of DMRG simulations scaling linearly in the size of the system, making the computation of the entire RIXS spectrum a difficult task for challenging Hamiltonians.